dangerridge/dangeridges-image-filename-scraper/README.md

 ##License

 The Image Filename Scraper is licensed under the MIT License.
 Feel free to use, modify, and distribute the code as you see fit.

+## Project Info
+This is a solo project written for work-related reasons, but incidentally it does meet the criteria to meet the "Page Scraper" project of Karan's Projects: https://github.com/karan/Projects#web